dmmulroy/create-melange-app/CONTRIBUTING.md

 There are two options.
 You can run

+Not recommended:

+Start the previously built CLI script directly

 ``` shell
 bun build/src/cli.mjs
 ```
+This will start the CLI but generated projects configuration will interfeer inside CMA project creating many glitches

+Recommended:

-or you can link the project so it can be run as if installed globally
+Link the project so it can be run as if installed globally

 ```shell
 bun link